ganbuan/CyberNotebook/README.md

 Basic syntax: **exiftool [image.jpg]**

 ## Incident Response
-<i>Incident response (IR)</i> handles incidents from start to end.
+*Incident response (IR)* handles incidents from start to end.
 Incidents are true positive alerts, which are given a severity level.
 These can be categorised into different types:
 + Malware infections
 + Security breaches (i.e. unauthorised access)
 + Data leaks